jeffreytse/jekyll-deploy-action/README.md

-**Therefore, if you want to make Jekyll site run as if it were local, such as let the custom plugins work properly, this action can be very useful for you, beacause it's really convenient to build and deploy the Jekyll site to Github Pages.**
+**Therefore, if you want to make Jekyll site run as if it were local, such as let the custom plugins work properly, this action can be very useful for you, because it's really convenient to build and deploy the Jekyll site to Github Pages.**

 ## 📚 Usage